- Barre chords

 Black Magic Woman song details

 Santana’s version of Black Magic Woman was recorded in 1970 with Gábor Szabó(1936-1982), a famous Hungarian jazz guitarist.
 It was adapted from the original Fleetwood Mac version (which was written by his guitarist, Peter Green).

-Santana integrated Gábor Szabó’s Gypsy Queen into his version of Black Magic Woman, and composed into an interesting mix of Latin rock, Hungarian Gypsy music, blues and jazz.
+Santana integrated Gábor Szabó’s Gypsy Queen into his version of Black Magic Woman and composed it into an interesting mix of Latin rock, Hungarian Gypsy music, blues, and jazz.
 This is what sets it apart from the original.

-The song is play in the key of D minor in common time, and follows the chord progression Dm– Am–Dm–Gm–Dm–Am–Dm, or the minor 7 variation of the chords.
+The song is played in the key of D minor in common time, and follows the chord progression Dm– Am–Dm–Gm–Dm–Am–Dm, or the minor 7 variations of the chords.

 If you want to refine the skills you learned in Black Magic Woman, check out these lessons on songs by clicking these links: